Rays vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have gone 49-20 in games they were listed as the moneyline favorite (winning 71% of those games).
+- The Rays have been the moneyline favorite 70 total times this season.
+They've finished 50-20 in those games.

-- When playing as moneyline favorites with odds of -155 or shorter, Tampa Bay has a 35-9 record (winning 79.5% of its games).
+- Tampa Bay has gone 36-9 when it has played as moneyline favorites with odds of -155 or shorter (80% winning percentage).

-- The Rays have an implied moneyline win probability of 60.8% in this game.
+- Based on this matchup's moneyline, the Rays have an implied win probability of 60.8%.

-- In the 82 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 47 times (47-31-4).
+- Tampa Bay has had an over/under set by oddsmakers 83 times, and have combined with opponents to go over the total in 47 of those games (47-32-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!